Harshil-Madaan/Harshil-Madaan/README.md

 I operate at the intersection of tech, analytics, and business—where insights aren't just pretty graphs but actual levers that move KPIs.

+Currently, I’m actively seeking **full-time opportunities** in the domains of **Product Management**, **Data Analytics**, and **Business Analysis** —  where I can leverage my analytical mindset, product thinking, and business acumen to drive strategic, data-informed decision-making.

 ---

 ## 💼 Core Competencies